-Results of Operations and Known Trends or Future Events
+Results of Operations

 We have neither engaged in any operations nor generated any revenues to date.
-Our only activities since inception have been organizational activities and those necessary to prepare for this offering.
-Following this offering, we will not generate any operating revenues until after completion of our initial business combination.
-We will generate non-operating income in the form of interest income on cash and cash equivalents after this offering.
-There has been no significant change in our financial or trading position and no material adverse change has occurred since the date of our audited financial statements.
-After this offering, we expect to incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.
-We expect our expenses to increase substantially after the closing of this offering.
+Our only activities from January 24, 2020 (inception) through December 31, 2021 were organizational activities, those necessary to prepare for the Initial Public Offering, described below, and identifying a target company for a Business Combination.
+We do not expect to generate any operating revenues until after the completion of our Business Combination.
+We generate non-operating income in the form of interest income on investments held in the Trust Account.
+We incur expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.